-If this is the first time that you are hiring a digital marketing agency or changing your current affiliate agency, you need to make serious preparations.
+If this is the first time that you are hiring a or changing your current affiliate agency, you need to make serious preparations.
 You got to start with a history search, build a list of agencies, and determine who will make sales calls.

 However, the sales call itself can be a little tricky.
 An agent’s sales representative may simply sell the product through the service and end up asking for more than necessary.
 As a company that tries to invest a lot of money in outsourcing, you need to make sure you are talking to the right people.
 When asking the right questions, you should be able to discuss and understand the important facts that your diligence has not collected.